ibm-cloud-docs/iaas-vpn/connect-windows.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Connect to SSL VPN - Windows 7 and Higher
+# Connect to SSL VPN - Windows 7 and higher

 To connect to the {{site.data.keyword.BluSoftlayer_notm}} SSL VPN, you may need to do a few steps on your computer to ensure your ability to connect.